Life can change in an instant.

 Dealing with the estate administration process can be a difficult time, especially after the recent loss of a loved one.
 Administering an estate can quickly become complicated, which is why Robertson Hyetts has dedicated lawyers that know when to expect challenges and how to overcome them with ease and efficiency.

-Our experienced team will guide you and help you navigate quickly and efficiently through the many tasks required of an estate administrator.
+Our experienced team will help you efficiently navigate the responsibilities required of an estate administrator.

-We will be your partner throughout the entire process to assist you to carry out the terms of the Will as quickly and as efficiently as possible.
-This may include arranging the funeral, applying for the grant, corresponding with government agencies and financial institutions, and other administrative tasks, to distribute the assets in accordance with the terms of the Will.
+We will be your partner throughout this process.
+This may include arranging the funeral, applying for Probate, corresponding with government agencies and financial institutions, and other administrative tasks, to distribute the assets in accordance with the terms of the Will.

-Robertson Hyetts has caring, attentive and experienced lawyers that will not only assist you to navigate the legal and administrative tasks required to be completed, but also support your communication with beneficiaries and family members.
+Robertson Hyetts has attentive and experienced lawyers that not only assist you navigate the legal and administrative tasks required, but also support your communication with beneficiaries and family members.

 Our Estate Administration services

-Our lawyers will take the time to explain the process and timeframes to you, and will be upfront with you in regards to costs and disbursements.
+Our lawyers take the time to explain the process and timeframes.

 Our services include: